 Shipping from the State of Kansas to Illinois

-Kansas is bordered by Nebraska on the north; Missouri on the east; Oklahoma on the south; and Colorado on the west.
-The state is divided into 105 couKansas, situated on the American Great Plains, gained statehood as the 34th one on January 29, 1861.
-Its path to statehood was long and bloody: After the Kansas-Nebraska Act of 1854 opened the two territories to settlement and allowed the new settlers to determine whether the states would be admitted to the union as “free” or “slave,” North and South competed to send the most settlers into the region.
-This quickly led to violence,and the territory became known as “Bleeding Kansas.”
-The state capital is Topeka.
+Kansas, situated on the American Great Plains, gained statehood as the 34th in the country on January 29, 1861.
+Its path to statehood was a long one filled with blood.
+The Kansas-Nebraska Act of 1854 opened both territories to settlement and allowed the new settlers to decide whether the states would be admitted into the union as “free” or “slave”.
+The north and south competed to send the most settlers into the region and this quickly resulted in violence.
+Hence the appellation “Bleeding Kansas”.

-In 1954, it became a battleground of the civil rights movement when the landmark Brown v.
-Board of Education of Topeka case was decided in the Supreme Court, ending the doctrine of “separate but equal” in public schools.
-Kansas is also known for its contributions to jazz music, barbecue.
+In 1954, Kansas became a battleground of the civil rights movement when the pivotal Brown v.
+Board of Education of Topeka case was decided in the Supreme Court.
+This resulted in the abolishment of the “separate but equal” doctrine in public schools.
+Kansas is also known for its contributions to jazz music and barbecue.

-Kansas is called the Sunflower State; Wheat State; Jayhawk State of the country.
-The state motto is Ad astra per aspera (“To the stars through difficulties”) that simulates its history of struggle.
+Kansas has some nicknames including Sunflower State, Wheat State, and Jayhawk State of the country.
+The state’s motto is “Ad Astra per Aspera” which means “to the stars through difficulties” which simulates its history of struggle.

 Shipping to the State of Kansas to Illinois

-Located on Lake Michigan, and connected to the eastern ports via the Erie Canal, Chicago became a booming metropolis, and even the fire of 1871 could not stunt its growth.
-In the second half of the 19th century the great need for workers in the mills, rail yards and slaughterhouses made Chicago a popular destination for immigrants and freed blacks.
+Chicago, located on Lake Michigan, and connected to the eastern ports via the Erie Canal became a booming metropolis, and even the fire of 1871 could not stunt its growth.
+In the second half of the 19th century, the great need for workers in the mills, rail yards, and slaughterhouses made Chicago a popular destination for immigrants and freed blacks.
 During Prohibition Chicago became synonymous with bootleg liquor and gangsters like Al Capone.

-After the American Revolution against the British, Illinois became a territory of the United States, and achieved statehood in 1818.
+After the American Revolution against the British, Illinois became a territory of the United States and achieved statehood in 1818.

 Illinois has been noted as a microcosm of the entire United States.
-With Chicago in northeastern Illinois, small industrial cities and immense agricultural productivity in the north and center of the state, and natural resources such as coal, timber, and petroleum in the south, Illinois has a diverse economic base, and is a major transportation hub.
+With Chicago in northeastern Illinois, small industrial cities and immense agricultural productivity in the north and center of the state, and natural resources such as coal, timber, and petroleum in the south, Illinois has a diverse economic base and is a major transportation hub.
 Chicagoland, Chicago’s metropolitan area, encompasses over 65% of the state’s population.

 Illinois shares its eastern border with Indiana, Lake Michigan to the north, to the Wabash River in the south above Post Vincennes.
 Most of the western border with Missouri and Iowa is the Mississippi River; Kaskaskia is an exclave of Illinois, lying west of the Mississippi and reachable only from Missouri.
-The state has the northern border with Wisconsin.
+The state has a northern border with Wisconsin.
 The northeastern border of Illinois lies in Lake Michigan, within which Illinois shares a water boundary with the state of Michigan, as well as Wisconsin and Indiana.
 The state capital is Springfield.

-Illinois took the nickname-Prairie State; Land of Lincoln.
+Illinois took the nickname Prairie State; Land of Lincoln.
 The state tree is the White Oak and the state flower is the violet.
 And the state motto is State Sovereignty, National Union.